tanhongit/yl-mvc-structure/README.md

 **YL MVC Structure (PHP MVC)** is a pattern made in PHP used to implement user interfaces, data, and controlling logic.

-It's built based on the combination of ideas from the Yii framework and Laravel framework (yl).
+It's built based on the combination of ideas from the **Yii framework** and **Laravel framework** (YL).

-# 1. Configuration requirements
+# Configuration requirements

-    - Version PHP 7.2 and above (latest - 8.1)
+    - PHP >= 8.0
     - OpenSSL PHP Extension

-# 2. Technology
+# Technology
 - Pure PHP language
 - Using MVC model
+- Using MariaDB/MySQL database
+- Webpack for compile Javascript modules and compile Sass/SCSS files to css

-# 3. Setup assets folder
+# Setup assets folder

 This Project is using webpack in order to compile Javascript modules and compile Sass/SCSS files to css.
 Run the following commands in the project's asset directory: